Our guiding belief: The magic of field storytelling happens in the spaces where people feel

 Cynthia is a powerhouse in grant writing and funding securement, helping conservation nonprofits access the resources needed to elevate their storytelling through impactful films.
 As a co-producer, she plays a key role in successful WorkCabin Films projects, including a Nature Canada-funded miniseries and an Environment and Climate Change Canada-funded documentary.
 Her producer skills, collaborative spirit, and organizational abilities have led to sold-out screenings and meaningful community outreach.

 With experience at the Long Point Biosphere Region, Cynthia has spearheaded land-based learning programs, community education, and a research conference that saw a 50% attendance increase.
-A lifelong nature enthusiast, she believes, “Restore it, and they will return,” driving her passion for conservation storytelling.
+A lifelong nature enthusiast, she believes in “Restore it, and they will return,” driving her passion for conservation storytelling.

 Cynthia is also an outreach specialist, always having a vision for the ‘next’ documentary project and navigating the landscape and partners to make it happen.